Conquest of New Sweden: Conquest

 Preparations for the invasion of New Sweden began in New Amsterdam in August 1655.
 Although Stuyvesant attempted to keep news of the planned assault from reaching New Sweden, the Lenape soon informed Risingh of the Dutch plans.
-Risingh ordered Fort Trinity and Fort Christian strengthened.
+Risingh ordered Fort Trinity and Fort Christina strengthened.

 On August 26, 1655, Stuyvesant and an expedition consisting of seven ships and 317 soldiers departed New Amsterdam.
 Swedish sources indicate the Dutch had 600 to 700 soldiers in their invasion force.
 Stuyvesant landed his soldiers on the west side of the Delaware between Fort Trefaldighet and Fort Christina on August 31.
 A contingent of 50 soldiers was dispatched to block the road between the two forts, cutting off communication between them.
 Faced with the overwhelming Dutch force, Lieutenant Sven Skute, the Swedish commander of Fort Trefaldighet, surrendered the next day.
 The common soldiers were brought aboard the Dutch ships and sent to New Amsterdam a few days later, while the officers were held under guard at the fort.

 Risingh dispatched Hendrick von Elswick, the Swedish factor at Fort Christina, to meet with Stuyvesant and discover his intentions.
 When Stuyvesant told him that his goal was the conquest of New Sweden, Elswick replied in Latin: "Hodie mihi, cras tibi" (Today me, tomorrow you).
 Elswick's retort would prove prophetic when nine years later Stuyvesant surrendered New Amsterdam to the English.

 The Dutch proceeded upriver to Fort Christina which they invested on September 5.
 During the siege, farms in the vicinity of the fort were plundered and burned.
 In a letter to Stuyvesant several weeks later, Risingh wrote:

 The women were, sometimes with violence, torn from their houses; buildings dismantled and hauled away; oxen, cows, pigs and other animals slaughtered daily in large numbers; even the horses were not spared but wantonly shot.

 The garrison of Fort Christina was vastly outnumbered, and suffered from poor morale and a lack of gunpowder.
 Risingh capitulated without firing a shot on September 15, 1655.